Skip to main content

 Once the lentils are cooked, bring to the boil and stir through the prawns.

 Simmer until the prawns are cooked through, 5-6 mins.
 IMPORTANT: Wash your hands and equipment after handling raw prawns.
-They're cooked when pink on the outside and opaque in the middle.
+The prawns are cooked when pink on the outside and opaque in the middle.

 Finish and Serve